 Deputy Secretary, North Carolina Medicaid

-Dave Richard is the Deputy Secretary, NC Medicaid, where he leads North Carolina’s Medicaid and NC Health Choice programs for the state’s Department of Health and Human Services (DHHS).
+Dave Richard is the Deputy Secretary of NC Medicaid, leading North Carolina’s Medicaid and NC Health Choice programs for the state’s Department of Health and Human Services (DHHS).

 Richard has a bachelor’s degree in education from Louisiana State University.